molpopgen/pecnv/README.md

 *  Rogers, R. L.,J. M. Cridland, L. Shao, T. T. Hu, P. Andolfatto and K. R. Thornton (2014) Landscape of standing variation for tandem duplications in _Drosophila yakuba_ and _Drosophila simulans_.
 Molecular Biology and Evolution __31__: 1750-1766 PMID 24710518, [Manuscript](http://mbe.oxfordjournals.org/content/31/7/1750.abstract.html)

-A preprint of the manuscript is available on [arXiv](http://arxiv.org/abs/1401.7371).

 This software also contains the C++ portions of the transposable element (TE) detection pipeline descrbed in:

 * Cridland, J.M., S.J.
 MacDonald, A.D.
 Long, and K.R Thornton (2013) Abundance and Distribution of Transposable Elements in Two _Drosophila_ QTL Mapping Resources  Molecular Biology and Evolution __30__: 2311-2327.
 PMID 23883524 [Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.full)